TAVR (Transcatheter Aortic Valve Replacement)

 We offer the latest in diagnostic tools, including Cardiac MR, computed tomography and echocardiography (transthoracic and transesophageal).

 Our interdisciplinary team includes cardiologists and cardiothoracic surgeons, to better tailor a treatment to your needs.

 We have the widest range of treatment options for all forms of valve disease.

 What is TAVR?

 TAVR is short for Transcatheter Aortic Valve Replacement.
 It’s a procedure used to treat severe Aortic Stenosis – a condition in which the aortic valve gets narrower and restricts the flow of blood from the heart.
 This forces the heart to work harder to pump blood around the body.
 It can eventually lead to heart failure.

 TAVR works by replacing the diseased heart valve with either the Edwards Sapien Transcatheter Heart Valve (THV) or the Medtronic Corevalve Heart Valve.
 These artificial heart valves are held in place by a metal stent.
 Valve leaflets direct the flow of blood out of your heart – just like a natural valve would.
 This stops further damage to the heart and can help patients live longer.

-TAVR is often used for patients who are at higher risk or are unable to have conventional open heart surgery.
+TAVR is often used for patients who are at intermediate to high risk or even unable to have conventional open heart surgery.